0xsequence/sequence-unreal/README.md

 SequenceAPI calls:

+[Note]
+We make use of TFunctions with some callbacks here I'll list some example syntax for them

+TSuccessCallback
+const TFunction<void(FString)> OnResponse = [Capturable variables](const FString& Response)
+{
+//callback body where we can process Response
+};

+FFailureCallback
+const TFunction<void(FSequenceError)> OnFailureTest = [Capturable variables](const FSequenceError& Error)
+{
+//callback body where we can process Error
+};

+One thing to be aware of is keep an eye on capturables if you have lots of nested TFunctions it's very easy to miss something and start over writing memory.
+If you require lots of nesting swapping to a more unreal esque approach using UFUNCTION callbacks helps to avoid these problems similar to how things are done in the UAuthenticator.cpp

+[Note]

 /*
 Used to sign the given string with sequence TSuccessCallback<FSignedMessage> OnSuccess the TFunction that is used as a callback on successful signing the provided struct contains the desired response

-FFailureCallback Callback that is sent when something goes wrong during the signing process contains an error message
+FFailureCallback Callback that is sent when something goes wrong during the signing process contains an error message */

-*/
 SignMessage(const FString& Message, const TSuccessCallback<FSignedMessage>& OnSuccess, const FFailureCallback& OnFailure);